Andrés Bonifacio: Start of the uprising

-On August 30, 1896, Bonifacio personally led an attack on San Juan del Monte (now San Juan) to capture the town's powder magazine and water station (which supplied Manila).
+On August 30, 1896, Bonifacio personally led an attack on San Juan del Monte (now San Juan City) to capture the town's powder magazine and water reservoir which supplied Manila.
 The defending Spaniards, outnumbered, fought a delaying battle until reinforcements arrived.
 Once reinforced, the Spaniards drove Bonifacio's forces back with heavy casualties.
-Bonifacio and his troops regrouped near Mariquina (now Marikina), San Mateo and Montalban (now Rodriguez).
+Bonifacio and his troops regrouped near Mariquina (now Marikina), San Mateo and Montalban (now Rodríguez).
 Elsewhere, fighting between rebels and Spanish forces occurred in San Felipe Neri (now Mandaluyong), Sampaloc, Santa Ana, Pandacan, Pateros, Mariquina, Caloocan, San Pedro Macati (now Makati) and Taguig.
 The conventional view among Filipino historians is that the planned general Katipunan offensive on Manila was aborted in favor of Bonifacio's attack on San Juan del Monte, which sparked a general state of rebellion in the area.
-However, more recent studies have advanced the view that the planned offensive did push through and the rebel attacks were integrated; according to this view, Bonifacio's San Juan del Monte battle was only a part of a bigger whole – an unrecognized "Battle for Manila".
-Despite his reverses, Bonifacio was not completely defeated and was still considered a threat.
-Further, the revolt had spread to the surrounding provinces by the end of August.
+However, more recent studies have advanced the view that the planned offensive did push through and the rebel attacks were integrated; according to this view, Bonifacio's San Juan del Monte battle was only a part of a bigger, unrecognized "Battle for Manila".
+Despite his reverses, Bonifacio was not completely defeated and still considered a threat, with the revolt having spread to surrounding provinces by the end of August.